A big part of being a real estate agent is helping people, and there's nothing more rewarding than helping people who are experiencing a tough time.

 There are opportunities to help people in tough situations all the time.
-Divorce homes are no different.
-It is a wacky niche, and a sad or even messy one a lot of the time, rest assured these people need you.
+Divorced homes are no different.
+Though it can be a sad or even messy niche a lot of the time, rest assured these people need you.

 According to government statistics, 1,200,000 couples get divorced each year.

-These couples need help and usually have to sell.
+These couples need help and usually have to sell their home.

-A whopping 61 percent of all divorcees end up listing their home for sale.
-You see where we are going here.
+In fact, a whopping 61 percent of all divorcees end up listing their home for sale.

 So if 61 percent of them sell, that's a big piece of the pie.
-So just an example, an area with a population of 50,000 people will have about 108 divorces list their home each year.
+For example, an area with a population of 50,000 people will have about 108 divorces list their home each year.

-The worst part is it's a bad time for them, and they don't like to sell.
+The worst part is, it's a bad time for these folks, and they don't always WANT to sell.

 But they still have to to get everything over with, and it's up to us to make sure they don't succumb to investors or lose money making a fast sale.